 Q: Can guardians arrange homestay accommodation for healthy students during school holidays?

 A: Unless the student was a confirmed case or contact of a confirmed case self-isolating or quarantining following travel from a country where this is required, there is no reason why they should not go to their homestay.
-If a member of the homestay is self-isolating as a case or contact then this hosting would obviously also not be advised.
+If a member of the homestay is self-isolating as a Covid-positive case or contact then this hosting would not be advised.

 Host families would liaise closely with the guardianship organisation who would keep the school and overseas parents fully informed of the situation.

 A: International boarders are able to stay with allocated homestays just as British boarders are able to return home to stay with their families.